Did I do anything wrong to cause my baby to be born with Down syndrome?

 Are there special programs for children with Down syndrome?

 There are programs available for people with Down syndrome in all stages of development.
-These include early intervention (Babies Can’t Wait, which starts at birth), preschool programs, free appropriate public education in the least restrictive environment, therapy, post-secondary school options, employment training, and a wide array of social and support programs.
+These include early intervention from birth (Babies Can’t Wait), preschool programs, free appropriate public education in the least restrictive environment, therapy, post-secondary school options, employment training, and a wide array of social and support programs.

 What is included in these special programs?